jimweirich/rspec-given/README.md

 ... specified.
 After the preconditions in the given section are met, the when code block is run.

-There should only be one _When_ clause for a given context.
+There should not be more than one _When_ clause for a given direct context.
 However, a _When_ in an outer context shoud be treated as a _Given_ in an inner context.
 E.g.

 ```ruby
     context "outer context" do